-4.5.7 Content Development

-- 4.5.7.1 Content Development activities involve a Casual Employee with special expertise requiring a significant exercise of academic judgement appropriate to a Level B Academic to develop teaching content in accordance with the University's teaching, learning and assessment pedagogical requirements. - 4.5.7.2 Content Development activities will be paid for the Required Hours performed by the Casual Employee at 1/37th of the weekly Level B.2 rate, in clause 0, plus the applicable casual loading set out at clause 4.2.6.

-4.5.8 Research Activities

-- 4.5.8.1 Research Activities involve providing support to individual researchers or research teams who are collecting, analysing and reporting research data and findings.
+- 4.5.6.2 Advanced Marking and/or assessment activities refers to student assessment undertaken in the capacity of a supervising examiner, or marking requiring a significant exercise of academic judgement appropriate to a Level B Academic.
+This work is classified at Level B.2. - 4.5.6.3 The table in Schedule A sets out the hourly rates of pay for Sessional Marking and Assessment which are calculated at 1/37th of the applicable weekly Level A.2, A.6 or B.2 rate in clause 2.2.32.2.3 (inclusive of a 25% casual loading): - 4.5.7 Content Development - 4.5.7.1 Content Development activities involve a Casual Employee with special expertise requiring a significant exercise of academic judgement appropriate to a Level B Academic to develop teaching content in accordance with the University's teaching, learning and assessment pedagogical requirements. - 4.5.7.2 Content Development activities will be paid for the Required Hours performed by the Casual Employee at 1/37th of the weekly Level B.2 rate in clause 2.2.3, plus the applicable casual loading set out at clause 4.2.6. - 4.5.8 Research Activities - 4.5.8.1 Research Activities involve providing support to individual researchers or research teams who are collecting, analysing and reporting research data and findings.
 Casual Employees engaged to perform research activities usually work under the supervision of the primary researchers who lead research projects and may be required to carry out a wide range of tasks to support research activities.
-These will vary according to disciplines, but may involve tasks such as (but not limited to): - a) literature reviews; - b) collation of data to support grant-writing; - c) survey and questionnaire design; - d) research subject liaison and interviews; - e) drafting ethics applications and other administrative work related to research; - f) a range of laboratory/experimental activities including the maintenance and use of specialised equipment; and - g) the synthesis and analysis of raw data and findings. - 4.5.8.2 Research Activities will be paid for the Required Hours performed by the Casual Employee at 1/37th of the applicable weekly Research Assistant rate in clause 0, plus the applicable casual loading set out at clause 4.2.6.

-4.5.9 Other Casual Academic Activities

-- 4.5.9.1 Other Casual Academic Activities involve any other academic activities required by the University not described in clauses 4.5.3 to 4.5.8 above, but that is not work that would fall within a PASO classification of work set out in Division 3 of the Agreement. - 4.5.9.2 Examples of Other Casual Academic Activities include (but are not limited to): - a) Any additional hours approved by the University in accordance with clause 4.3; - b) Additional consultation with students (other than on the day of Delivery of an Academic Sessional Activity); - c) Attendance at lectures as required by the University; - d) Undertaking University required training sessions/programmes; - e) Attendance at meetings as required by the University; - f) Post-graduate supervision;
+These will vary according to disciplines, but may involve tasks such as (but not limited to): - a) literature reviews; - b) collation of data to support grant-writing; - c) survey and questionnaire design; - d) research subject liaison and interviews; - e) drafting ethics applications and other administrative work related to research; - f) a range of laboratory/experimental activities including the maintenance and use of specialised equipment; and - g) the synthesis and analysis of raw data and findings. - 4.5.8.2 Research Activities will be paid for the Required Hours performed by the Casual Employee at 1/37th of the applicable weekly Research Assistant rate in clause 2.2.3, plus the applicable casual loading set out at clause 4.2.6. - 4.5.9 Other Casual Academic Activities - 4.5.9.1 Other Casual Academic Activities involve any other academic activities required by the University not described in clauses 4.5.3 to 4.5.8 above, but that is not work that would fall within a PASO classification of work set out in Division 3 of the Agreement. - 4.5.9.2 Examples of Other Casual Academic Activities include (but are not limited to): - a) Any additional hours approved by the University in accordance with clause 4.3;

-- g) Full subject co-ordination. - 4.5.9.3 Other Casual Academic Activities will be paid for the Required Hours performed by the Casual Employee at 1/37th of the weekly Level A.6 rate in clause 0 where the Casual Employee has a doctoral qualification, and at 1/37th of the weekly Level A.2 rate in clause 0 where the Casual Employee does not have a doctoral qualification, plus the applicable casual loading set out at clause 4.2.6.
+- b) Additional consultation with students (other than on the day of Delivery of an Academic Sessional Activity); - c) Attendance at lectures as required by the University; - d) Undertaking University required training sessions/programmes; - e) Attendance at meetings as required by the University; - f) Post-graduate supervision; - g) Full subject co-ordination. - 4.5.9.3 Other Casual Academic Activities will be paid for the Required Hours performed by the Casual Employee at 1/37th of the weekly Level A.6 rate in clause 2.2.3 where the Casual Employee has a doctoral qualification, and at 1/37th of the weekly Level A.2 rate in clause 2.2.3 where the Casual Employee does not have a doctoral qualification, plus the applicable casual loading set out at clause 4.2.6.